 HSA Rollover: What To Tell Your Employees

 There are numerous decisions that both employees and employers must make when it comes to healthcare plans.
 One particularly common area of concern is handling HSA rollovers during the transition from one year to the next.

 HSA rollover: the basics

 HSAs (Healthcare Savings Accounts) are popular with employees that subscribe to high-deductible health insurance policies.
 For 2019, a high-deductible health plan (HDHP) is defined as one whose minimum deductible is $1,350 for individuals and $2,700 for families.
 For 2020, the minimum deductible is $1,400 for individuals and $2,800 for families.
 Employees often choose HDHPs if they are seeking lower monthly premiums, but the exact reasons may vary.

 HSAs allow employees to invest money from their paychecks in order to fund future medical, dental, and vision treatments.
-HSAs are considered “triple tax free”- they are funded with pre-tax income, grow tax-deferred, and employees can withdraw from them tax-free so long as the funds are used to pay for medical expenses.
-These funds are often critical for defraying the cost of expenses that are not paid by their insurance policy.
+HSAs are considered “triple tax free”- they are funded with pre-tax income, grow tax-deferred, and employees can withdraw from them tax-free so long as the funds are used to pay for eligible expenses.
+These funds are often critical for defraying the cost of expenses that are not paid by their insurance policies.

 One key benefit of HSAs is that funds automatically rollover from year to year keeping past investments within reach to pay for future medical expenses.
 This is particularly important with regards to HSAs, as employees can only contribute a limited amount each year to their accounts otherwise.